dustinlacewell/vcv-prefabs/README.md

 <img align="right" src="images/screenshot.png">

-The Prefabs module is simple and shows you how many prefabs you have available at the top.
+The Prefabs state is simple and shows you how many prefabs you have available at the top.

 ### The Widget toggle